• Skip to main content

 Reception on the River

 Mile High Flood District’s Reception on the River proved again why it remains Denver’s premier networking event for our waterways.
 This signature outdoor event brought together more than 300 partners and supporters from all along the South Platte River.
-It is an amazing evening specifically designed to have leaders connect and collaborate about the importance of water in our region.
+It is an amazing evening specifically designed to have leaders in the water community connect and collaborate about the importance of water in our region.

 Learn More